sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-transactions/default-transaction-process-options/index.md

 ### Operator actions

-Sharetribe Flex allows you to act on behalf of your users if needed.
+The New Sharetribe allows you to act on behalf of your users if needed.
 In the default booking transaction process, there are four options: accepting or declining a purchase request, and marking it as completed or cancelled on the user’s behalf (12).
 Cancelling the transaction